legal resources necessary to hold negligent facilities accountable.

 The investigation documents that the CNA “was escorted out of the facility at 10:11 PM on March 26, 2018.”

 Do you suspect your loved one suffered harm through abuse, neglect or mistreatment while a resident at Accolade Healthcare of Pontiac?
 If so, call Illinois nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565.
-Our law firm fights aggressively on behalf of Livingston County victims of mistreatment living in long-term facilities including nursing homes in Pontiac.
+Our network of attorneys fights aggressively on behalf of Livingston County victims of mistreatment living in long-term facilities including nursing homes in Pontiac.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Allow our seasoned nursing home abuse injury attorneys to file your claim for compensation against every party responsible for causing harm to your loved one.
 Our years of experience can ensure a successful financial resolution to make sure your family receives the financial recompense they deserve.